Whoaa512/starred/README.md

 - [cooklang/CookCLI](https://github.com/cooklang/CookCLI) - macOS and Linux command line program which provides a suite of tools to create shopping lists and maintain recipes.
 - [ColdGrub1384/LibTerm](https://github.com/ColdGrub1384/LibTerm) - iOS sandboxed terminal with Python, Lua and Clang
 - [rootstrap/ios-base](https://github.com/rootstrap/ios-base) - Boilerplate for new iOS projects using Swift 5.
 Provides a handful of functionalities.
-- [DevUtilsApp/DevUtils-app](https://github.com/DevUtilsApp/DevUtils-app) - Offline Toolbox for Developers
+- [DevUtilsApp/DevUtils-app](https://github.com/DevUtilsApp/DevUtils-app) - All-in-one Toolbox for Developers.
+Native macOS app.
 - [kmikiy/SpotMenu](https://github.com/kmikiy/SpotMenu) - Spotify and iTunes in your menu bar
 - [dexterleng/vimac](https://github.com/dexterleng/vimac) - Productive macOS keyboard-driven navigation
 - [MonitorControl/MonitorControl](https://github.com/MonitorControl/MonitorControl) - 🖥 Control your display's brightness & volume on your Mac as if it was a native Apple Display.
 Use Apple Keyboard keys or custom shortcuts.
 Shows the native macOS OSDs.